 Alan Timbrell, Chairman of Brooklands Radio, had the idea for the station in 2004 and has worked towards

 making it a full-time community radio service since then.
+(Executive committee member and Head Honcho)

-Alan likes meeting people and hearing their stories; most of which are fascinating.
-He is now retired and has two daughters and a grandson and is often called to baby sit, which he doesn't mind at all as it helps to keep him fit
+daughters and a grandson and is often called to baby sit, which he doesn't mind at all as it helps to keep him fit

 Anne Twist is part of the Just Women team and joined the show in 2014.

 Anne grew up in High Wycombe and now lives in Farnham with her husband and 2 teenagers.

 Having studied French, Spanish & German at university she had the aim of travelling the world.